Exception Handling in OfficeFloor REST YAML Composition

 Approach When to use

-Method escalation Handle an exception only for a specific step in the composition — for example a step with its own distinct recovery path.
+Method escalation Handle an exception only for a specific step in the composition, for example a step with its own distinct recovery path.

-Composition escalation Handle an exception the same way for every step in the composition — common for infrastructure errors such as database timeouts.
+Composition escalation Handle an exception the same way for every step in the composition, common for infrastructure errors such as database timeouts.

 Spring ControllerAdvice Re-use existing application-wide Spring exception handling, or integrate with Spring libraries that register their own advice.
+Not recommended for new code.

 Unit Tests

-package net.officefloor.spring.starter.rest.exception;
+package net.officefloor.tutorial.springrestexceptionhttpserver;

 import org.junit.jupiter.api.Test;